 On our island, palm trees are typically the main features of landscaping.
 Colorful blooms from flowering trees, shrubs and plants enhance the scenery.
 The pedestrian paths that line both sides of West Indies drive make it safe to walk or bike through the neighborhood.
 At night, the sky glows with subdued light from the moon and stars, not from glaring street lamps or flood lights.

 We can wash our cars or engage in more enjoyable outdoor activities almost any day of the year, and when it is cloudy or rainy, we can celebrate the change and enjoy a refreshing beverage at one of our nearby watering holes.
 On occasion, a hurricane will threaten our idyllic existence.
 This gives us all plenty to talk about during the days before and after a storm does or doesn’t hit.
 But hurricanes are typically few, far between, and less of a problem than the blizzards, tornadoes, tremors, Nor’easters and such that threaten other parts of the world.
 We stock up on emergency supplies, fire up the generator and ride out the storms, or take a hiatus to the Mainland.
 Ramrod and our neighboring keys did suffer varying degrees of damage and discomfort from Hurricane George in 1998 and Hurricanes Dennis, Rita, Katrina, and Wilma in 2005.
-You can read more about these storms in the Hurricanes section.
+Hurricane Irma, in 2017, caused catastrophic damage to Ramrod Key and the surrounding keys.
+We are Keys strong, and we came together as a community to help each other, and rebuild.